Confusingboat/flash-it/README.md

 ## Should support but untested (plz halp)
 * Other cacheless LSI SAS2008 cards

-## How to test other adapters
-Testing adapters that are currently not on the supported list is super easy!
-Just change the `ADAPTER_PATTERN="H310"` line, where `H310` is a regex pattern that matches your adapter.
-Please let me know if you test another adapter with success or failure, with the following information:
-* Adapter model
-* Exact pattern used
-* Whether it succeeded or failed
-* Other notes about your experience

-PRs are also welcome!

 ## Prerequisites
 * Server or other computer with only the target adapter installed and visible to the OS
 * Linux environment with bash and apt that does not rely on the controller (live environment is recommended)